Skip navigation

 Susannah Haan

-I studied law at Northumbria, and worked in a law firm for 4 years in London and Moscow, but then moved into public policy.
-I worked for trade associations, fund manager and regulator in London and Brussels.
+I initially studied languages at Durham University but didn't want to be teacher or interpreter, so chose to study a law conversion course at Northumbria.
+Following this, I applied for training contracts and obtained one in London.
+I worked this law firm for four years in London and Moscow, but then moved into public policy where I worked for the trade associations, fund manager and regulator in London and Brussels.

 What are you doing now?